Resolve Pain logo

 Pain impacts all areas of life.
 It can affect our sleep, stop us socialising, playing sport, seeing friends, or spending time with family – all of which can make us feel worse.

 As a result, pain can take up a lot of our attention as our problem-solving brain kicks in.
 It can be hard to focus on anything else.
-Life becomes consumed with spending time thinking about,treating, or trying to avoid pain.
-Extensive research has shown that these understandable reactions to pain – that is, mood changes, worry, poor sleep, relationship stress, reduced activities, to name a few, make pain worse.
+Life can become consumed with spending time thinking about, treating, or trying to avoid pain.
+Extensive research has shown that these understandable reactions to pain (e.g., mood changes, worry, poor sleep, relationship stress, reduced activities etc.) make pain worse.
 Many people describe feeling stuck in this vicious cycle.
 The more our life becomes about pain, the bigger the pain becomes.
 Instead, we can work toward making life bigger, and pain to just be a small part off the side.

 Your health practitioner may have recommended that you see Psychologist Hannah Tregea.

-Another common concern when referred to a psychologist is that your doctor thinks the pain is ‘all in your head’ (aka not real or exaggerated).
+Another common concern when referred to a psychologist is that your doctor must think the pain is ‘all in your head’ (aka not real or exaggerated).
 We want to reassure you that this is not the case.
-We know your pain is 100% real.
+We know your pain is 100% real and this is never in doubt.
 In the same way you go to see a personal trainer to help with your physical movement, a dietician to help with your nutritional health, we also recommend you see a psychologist for optimal mental health.
 In fact, research has consistently shown that outcomes are much better when we address ALL of the factors that contribute to pain.
 This process usually involves a multidisciplinary team.

-Pain psychology focuses on strategies to deal with the pain sensations and the impacts of pain on your thoughts, emotions and behaviours.
+Pain psychology typically focuses on strategies to assist with the pain sensations, and the impacts of pain on your thinking, emotions and behaviours, and broader life impacts.
 This process can lessen pain.

 Pain psychology is not simply talking.
 It usually involves change of some kind.
-The type and magnitude of change looks different for every person depending on their goals, but it is important that you feel ready and willing to engage in this process as it is not a passive therapywhere something is done to you.
+The type and magnitude of change looks different for every person depending on their goals.
+It is important that you feel ready and willing to engage in this process as it is not a passive therapy where something is done to you.
 Your active involvement is required for it to be helpful.

-Hannah is a very experienced health psychologist withover 10 years of experience talking to people experiencing persistent pain.
-She uses different well researched therapies such as cognitive behavioural therapy, acceptance and commitment therapy, mindfulness, motivational interviewing, painscience education and trauma-informed therapies.
+Hannah is an experienced health psychologist with over 13 years of experience talking to people with persistent pain.
+She uses well researched therapies such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Motivational Interviewing, Pain Science Education and Trauma-informed therapies.
 Her focus is very practical – it’s about getting you back to a meaningful and full life – and ultimately improving your recovery from pain.

 We call this strength your ‘Resolve’.
 Note the name?